manas-dev8/ARDUINO-BASED-HUMAN-FOLLOWING-ROBOT/README.md

 MOTOR DRIVER SHIELD: It provides an interface between micro-controllers like Arduino and motors.
 DC MOTOR: It is commonly used in Arduino robots for their ease of control via PWM signals.

+# AGRICULTURE PERSPECTIVE OF ROBOT

+Integration into Farming Practices: The robot is designed to seamlessly integrate into the existing workflow of farmers, enhancing the efficiency of weed management tasks.
+As human workers move through the field, the robot follows alongside, navigating the terrain with precision and agility.

+Dynamic Weed Detection: Utilizing advanced sensors and computer vision technology, the robot continuously scans the surrounding environment, detecting weeds in real-time as they appear.
+This dynamic weed detection capability allows the robot to adapt to changes in weed populations and distribution as farmers move through different areas of the field.

+Responsive Action: Upon detecting weeds, the robot autonomously initiates targeted herbicide application, precisely targeting the identified weed clusters while avoiding damage to surrounding crops.
+This responsive action ensures that weed control measures are applied promptly and effectively, minimizing the risk of weed proliferation and crop yield loss.

+Harmonious Collaboration: The robot operates in harmony with human workers, complementing their expertise and contributing to overall farm productivity.
+As farmers guide the robot through the field, they can trust that weed management is being handled efficiently and with minimal disruption to their workflow.

+Optimized Resource Utilization: By targeting weeds with surgical precision, the robot optimizes the use of resources such as herbicides, water, and labor.
+This targeted approach minimizes wastage and reduces the environmental impact of weed control measures, aligning with sustainable farming practices and maximizing the return on investment for farmers.